75 mm field gun M1897 on M2 carriage: World War I

-In US service the mle 1897 was given the designation 75 mm Gun M1897.
+In US service the mle 1897 was given the designation 75 mm gun M1897.
 There were 480 American 75 mm field gun batteries (over 1,900 guns) on the battlefields of France in November 1918.
 American industry began building the mle 1897 in the spring of 1918, but only 143 American-built guns had been shipped to France by 11 November 1918, and most American batteries used French-built 75s.

 Between World Wars

 Although World War I had shown that direct fire, light field guns like the mle 1897 lacked adequate firepower to destroy an entrenched enemy, the majority of combatants had large numbers of them and had little impetus to replace them.
 With a limited peacetime budget, the US Army, like other armies, opted to modernize its existing medium artillery.
 From 1920 to 1925, the Ordnance Department modified the M1897 gun by placing it on a new carriage designed to address the shortcomings of the box trail carriage that included limited traverse, limited elevation, and limited range.
-The new weapon was standardized in 1926 as the "75 mm Gun M1 on Carriage M2A1."
+The new weapon was standardized in 1926 as the "75 mm gun M1 on carriage M2A1."
 Only one battery's worth of these weapons were completed before the project stopped because of lack of funding.

 The new M2A1 carriage had a sprung axle with steel disc wheels and pneumatic tires, a new gun shield, and an integrated jack.
 In 1932, it was accepted for small-scale production.
-The barrels came from 2,000 unconverted M1897s that were in storage.
+The barrels and counter-recoil mechanisms came from 2,000 unconverted M1897s that were in storage.
 The conversion to the M2A1 carriages added 743 lb.
 The increased elevation allowed the modernized guns to be used for both direct and indirect fire roles because of greater range (12.7 km vs 8.5 km) and greater muzzle velocity (610 m/s vs 529 m/s).